Yossi Feldman: 2015 Royal Commission appearance

-Other controversies

-In June 2013, Feldman was ordered to pay a former employee, Rabbi Shabsi Tayar, $1.6 million.
-The amount was due to his failure to repay a $1 million loan and to pay wages.
-Tayar was described as on the verge of bankruptcy and was forced to live with family in Melbourne since he could not afford rent.

-In 2015 he resigned as a director of the Yeshiva Centre to as part of an agreement to settle an outstanding bill of $10,000 relating for commercial waste removal.
+Role in kosher certification

 Feldman was providing a rival kosher certification to the mainstream Kashrut Authority, but resigned from that position following the Royal Commission.
 When he initially provided the certification the NSW Rabbinical Council voted 18–3 against Feldman.
 Following this vote Feldman, a former president of the organisation, resigned.

 Removal from Yeshiva Centre

 Following financial difficulties, businessman Harry Triguboff purchased the Yeshiva Centre and leased it back to the Feldmans for a peppercorn rent.
-Triguboff later regretted renting the premises to them, and handed control of the organisation to Rabbi Dovid Slavin.
+Triguboff handed control of the organisation to Rabbi Dovid Slavin.
 Feldman took Triguboff to court where he lost and was forced to vacate the premises.

-In response Feldman sent a letter to Triguboff stating that the centre would be shut down "out of hatred" and that Triguboff was "about to commit one of the biggest sins possible of degrading and humiliating a Talmid Chochom [Torah scholar]".
-He also claimed that "you’ll be – not because of lack of money – the first Jew to close a Shule since the Nazis, communists and terrorist Palestinians".